webfiable/Webfiable-Info/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Allow the `/webfiable` rewrite rule to match with or without a trailing slash so endpoint verification no longer fails on sites that enforce trailing slashes.

 = 2.0.3 =
 * Resolve Plugin Check (PCP) warnings by trimming short description and updating translation loader.